djsantos/Mount-Snow/README.md

 	-added the function addConnection to add a tweets to the connect database

+-added favorites.js
+	-has a database of favortited tweets
+	-has all functions needed to work (create favorite, store, access, etc.)
+	-included activity library
+	-added line to add new activity when a new follow occurs

+-added activity.js
+	-has a database of activity events (follows or favorites) -has all functions needed to work dealing with both types of activities

+-updates follow.js
+	-included activity library
+	-added line to add new activity when a new follow occurs

 #Routes:

 -updated mentions.js to send the list of tweets that mention a given user to the view mention.ejs